profrobwells/first-llm-classifier/docs/bulk-prompts.md

  'HYATT REGENCY SAN FRANCISCO': 'Hotel'}
 ```

 That's nice for a sample.
-But how you loop through the entire dataset and code them.
+But how do you loop through the entire dataset and code them.

 One way to start is to write a function that will split up a big list of lists.